yourperfectsolutions/codex/neospark/README.md

 - `home.html` – main demo page
 - `index.html` – feature highlights page
 - `task_submission.html` – demo task submission and permission form
-- `styles.css` – theme and component styles
+- `styles.css` – theme and component styles including a responsive header

 ## Usage
 Open `splash.html` in your browser to view the splash page.
 Click "Enter" to reach `login.html`, submit the form, and you'll be taken to `dashboard.html` with sample metrics.
 From the dashboard or other navigation links you can explore `home.html`, feature highlights, or try the task submission page.
+Each page includes a responsive header so you can reach any section even on small screens.

 Fonts **Univa Nova** and **Ethos Nova** are referenced but may fall back to system fonts if not installed.